 - To start with, make a local copy of our blank template file and the CSS for our payment form in a new directory on your computer.

-- First of all, apply the CSS to the HTML by adding the following line inside the HTML
+- Apply the CSS to the HTML by adding the following line inside the HTML

 <link href="payment-form.css" rel="stylesheet">

-- Next, start your form off by adding the outer
+- Next, create your form by adding the outer

 - Inside the

-<form>tags, start by adding a heading and paragraph to inform users how required fields are marked:
+<form>tags, add a heading and paragraph to inform users how required fields are marked:

 <h1>Payment form</h1> <p>Required fields are followed by <strong><abbr title="required">*</abbr></strong>.</p>

 - Next we'll add a larger section of code into the form, below our previous entry.
 Here you'll see that we are wrapping the contact information fields inside a distinct